hostmedia/whmcs-sendgrid-usage-widget/README.md

 $sendGridToken = '';

-* You can disable caching on the widget or the length of time the cache lasts using the config at the top
+* You can disable caching on the widget or change the length of time the cache lasts using the config at the top
 * Upload to your WHMCS install, if you are uploading just 'SendGridUsage.php' make sure to upload it to: /WHMCS-Directory/modules/widgets/

 ## WHMCS Tested Versions